World

 If

-you are interested in volunteering in Calcutta, one very worthwhile
+you are interested in volunteering in Calcutta or other homes

 |